Special charge schemes

 What is the approximate cost per property?

-For an urban residential lot with a frontage of about 20 metres, the approximate cost to the property owner is about $18,000.
+For an urban residential lot with a frontage of about 20 metres, the approximate cost to the property owner is generally between $15,000 and $18,000.

 How long might it take to get my road sealed?